MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/create-recurring-appointment-series-instance-exception.md

 ---
-title: "Create a recurring appointment series, instance, or exception (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
+title: "Create a recurring appointment series, instance, or exception (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
 description: "programmatically create a recurring appointment master (series),  individual recurring appointment instances, exceptions to those instances, or convert an appointment to a recurring appointment." ms.custom: ms.date: 10/31/2017